aminoa/blog/content/posts/open-source/index.md

 [^linusgplthoughts]: However, Linus states that he is not a GPL-freak and doesn't think all software should be GPLd, but rather should be up to the creator of the software to decide the appropriate license.

 [^linusfirsttalk]: It was not his first talk; in 1993, Linus gave his first public talk at the Netherlands Unix User Group.

+[^tuxorigin]: The origins of the penguin design are disputed.
+Tove says she inspired Linus whereas Linus says he got the idea from two high ranking Linux developers.
+Regardless, Tux was support to look cheerful (Torvalds sees the cheeriness as Tux drinking beer and having great sex) and distinctive.
+Larry Ewing drew the mascot.

+[^linusintel]: He wanted to intern at Intel but had visa issues so he continued to stay in Helsinki.

+[^finlandball]: Linus was later invited to Finland's "President's Ball" (or Independence Day Reception).